mactul/powermake/README.md

 It's used to determine the subfolder of the build folder and to set the compiler architecture.
 However, for the moment, gcc and clang only switch from 64 bits to 32 bits.
 If you are on x64 and you set the target_architecture to "arm32", you will in reality compile for x86.
 You have to give the path of a cross-compiler in order to achieve what you want.

 - You can write this in the json configuration, but only if you are doing cross-compilation, on the other hand, you should let powermake retrieve this value.
-- **Note that if you change this value in the script after the config is loaded, the MSVC environnement will not be reloaded and the compiler will keep the previous architecture**
+- **Note that if you change this value in the script after the config is loaded, the environnement will not be reloaded and the compiler will keep the previous architecture**

 #### c_compiler